pignacio/vim-yapf-format/README.rst

   # Reformat current visual range
   :'<,'>YapfFormat

-  # Reformat whole file
-  :%YapfFormat

   # In general, reformat <range>
   :<range>YapfFormat

+  # Don't do this, use YapFullFormat!
+  :%YapfFormat

 The default style is ``pep8``.
 To change it, set the ``g:yapf_format_style`` (for global style) or ``b:yapf_format_style`` (for current buffer) to your